Unboxed-Software/solana-course/content/token-swap.md

 And that’s it!
 Once you have the swap instruction implemented, the UI should be fully functional and you can airdrop yourself tokens, deposit liquidity, withdraw your liquidity, and swap from token to token!

 Please take your time with this code and the concepts in this lesson.
 Swap pools can get a lot more complicated than the one we have implemented today so it's important to understand the basics.
-If you need some more time with the demo, take it!
+If you need some more time with the lab, take it!
 And if you need, have a look at the [solution code here](https://github.com/Unboxed-Software/solana-token-swap-frontend).

 # Challenge

-Now that we've worked through the demo together, try and take it a step further with your own tokens!
+Now that we've worked through the lab together, try and take it a step further with your own tokens!

 In the [Token Program lesson](./token-program.md) you created some tokens.
-Now make a swap pool for those tokens and modify the code from this lesson's demo to use your tokens and newly created swap pool.
+Now make a swap pool for those tokens and modify the code from this lesson's lab to use your tokens and newly created swap pool.
 There is no solution code for this since it's specific to your tokens, so go slow and take it one step at a time.
 You've got this!